Can My Abusive Husband Change? | BTR.ORG

 At BTR, we believe that as women educate themselves about trauma and abuse, they are better-equipped to make informed decisions and become empowered to begin their journeys to healing.

-The Betrayal Trauma Recovery Group meets daily in every time zone.
+Our BTR.ORG Group Sessions meet daily in every time zone.
 Join women all over the world for validation, community, and support as you process your trauma and begin healing.

 2 Comments